Does CBD oil expire at all? Lets explore that.

-CBD Oil tinctures do not and should not often contain more then a few ingredients such as: MCT oil (coconut derived), the CBD extract or isolate and flavoring.
+CBD Oil tinctures do not and should not often contain more than a few ingredients such as MCT oil (coconut derived), the CBD extract or isolate and flavouring.

 The main thing that will typically go bad in the tincture is the MCT oil itself as it makes up most of the contents of the bottle.
 Typically if you store it in a generally cool place (room temperate is fine) then you should not have too many issues.
 When you have it in a warm room or directly in the sun that can lead to more oxidation and will spoil it sooner.

 Let's say that you have stored your CBD oil in the fridge or in a dark spot somewhat cool and not overly warm and at a constant temperate.
 You should be able to get somewhere around 18-24 months out of the bottle without it spoiling.
 The typical suggested expiration would be between 12-24 months.

 If you are using your CBD oil on a regular basis there should not be any concern for it to expire.
 If for whatever reason you may be misplaced and find it at a later point and realize it's probably coming up to the 12-18 month point then it could be on the verge of expiration.

 Some good rules to follow when storing your CBD are as follows:

 -Always ensure the cap is put back onto the bottle (air is your enemy)